mountetna/monoetna/decisions/adr-0002-orchestrate-etls.md

 - Better logging and monitoring of ETLs would be helpful.
 It is hard to search through the existing task logs, especially if they run multiple times before they can complete.
 It's also unclear how to best monitor and log tasks that might run on C4 or from Vulcan.

-- Many ETL things are difficult to test without production data, so we still have the issue of long feedback loops and difficulty testing.
+- Many ETL tasks are difficult to test without production data, so we still have the issue of long feedback loops and difficulty testing.
 We now tend to push Airflow images directly to production to test, especially if production data is required.
-There may be better ways to handle these challenges...
+There may be better ways to handle these challenges.